 Females with Cushing syndrome may develop extra facial and body hair.

 This most often occurs on the:

 - face and neck

-As is the case with women and children, men with Cushing’s syndrome can also experience some additional symptoms.
+As is the case with females and children, males with Cushing syndrome can also experience additional symptoms.

 - regulating blood pressure and the cardiovascular system

 - converting carbohydrates, fats, and proteins into energy